mlepinski/Adv-software-design/Assignment 2/Readme.md

 - You will receive source code via email.
 - You are to use this source code as a starting point for your work.
-- We will start the assignment in class on Wednesday (Sept 20) and it will be due the evening of Monday (Sept 25).
+- We will start the assignment in class on Wednesday (Sept 20) and it will be due the evening of Tuesday (Sept 26).
 - You will be working in sets of three, please find your teammates in the file **Teams.md**
 - The file **Teams.md** will also tell you which of the two projects your team should complete.